SCY-X/D3still/README.md

 ### Getting started

 0. download data
-- The dataset has been prepared in the format we read at the link: https://pan.baidu.com/s/1ySKEmn8WVm2efJVvJ_vMBQ?pwd=ebyx.
+- The dataset has been prepared in the format we read at the link: https://pan.baidu.com/s/1ySKEmn8WVm2efJVvJ_vMBQ?pwd=ebyx or https://drive.google.com/drive/folders/1OBOHWP15sH2mdgaKhq6v3YImT9zd__gj?usp=drive_link.
 Please download the data and untar it to `XXXX/data` via `unzip XXXX`.
 For example,  `unzip CUB_200_2011.zip`.
 Finally, the data file directory should be as follows:

   XXXX/data/